lkcozy/code-notes/notes/communication/writing/writing_academic.md

 ## Introduction

 - Our goal is to explore the option of developing a system that facilitates anonymity and trustworthiness.
 To achieve this, the following objectives are outlined
+- Gaming and simulation is taking center stage (gaining prominence)
+- An emphasis on domain awareness and collaboration can help create additional traction across industries.
+- Greater awareness will aid in the evolution of these key technologies.

 ## Challenges